Ph.D. Candidate, Geography Dept.

 Please use the Canvas email system (Inbox) to contact me.
 I generally will respond to emails within 24 hours on weekdays and 48 hours on weekends.

-I am the instructor for GEOG 160 Web this semester and a graduate student in the Penn State Department of Geography.
-My expertise is in geographic information science (GISc) and remote sensing.
-This course introduces you to these exciting fields.
-You will learn all about the the art and science of mapping the world around you!
+Welcome to the course!
+I am the instructor for GEOG 160 Web this semester and a fourth-year Ph.D. student in Department of Geography at Penn State.
+My research focus includes geographic information science (GIScience), urban computing, and spatial/social networks.
+This course will introduce you to the exciting field of GIScience and you will learn all about the art and science of mapping the world around you!

-I look forward to getting to know all of you and to seeing you gain new tools to explore our changing world!
+I look forward to getting to know all of you and guiding you through this wonderful field.
+You will gain new tools to explore our changing world!